-To run an electronic charting system (ECS) such as OpenCPN, qtVlm, Coastal Explorer, Expedition, Time Zero, or any of many other fine navigation programs, in a computer requires connecting a live GPS receiver to it.
+To run an electronic charting system (ECS) such as OpenCPN, qtVlm, Coastal Explorer, Expedition, Time Zero, or any of many other fine navigation programs, on a computer requires connecting a live GPS receiver to it.
 Unlike tablets and phones, most computers do not include a GPS receiver, but it is easy to add one.

 Note added Jan 28, 2024, about 3 yrs after this was originally published.
-We were surprised to learn that many of the then popular units are no long for sale.
+We were surprised to learn that many of the then popular units are no longer for sale.
 We will keep the discussions as they largely apply to replacement units, but mark the section in brackets [ ] followed by options available now.

 GPS Options

 There are several kinds of connections.
-Some years ago, the only option was via a serial port connector and this is still available, but since few computers have those connectors these days, this would be then achieved using a serial to USB converter cable.
+Some years ago, the only option was via a serial port connector and this is still available, but since few computers have those connectors these days, this would then be achieved using a serial to USB converter cable.
 But this would likely be an old GPS if it had a serial connector on the output.
-These days we are more likely to have a USB connector that plugs directly into the computer, or we could use a Bluetooth connection, or a wifi connection.
-Or we might have a NMEA 2000 (N2K) connector, but for most computer based ECS these would need the output converted to NMEA180 and there are several N2k-USB gateways for that such as the Yacht Devices YDNU-02.
+These days we are more likely to have a USB connector that plugs directly into the computer, or we could use a Bluetooth connection, or a Wi-Fi connection.
+Or we might have a NMEA 2000 (N2K) connector, but for most computer-based ECS these would need the output converted to NMEA180 and there are several N2k-USB gateways for that such as the Yacht Devices YDNU-02.

-So we look here at the generic options: USB, Bluetooth (BT), and wifi.
-These all have options in the $100 range; there are USB GPS for about $30, and some as low as $12, and indeed there are phone apps that will transmit a wireless GPS signal to your computer for $8—or spend $40 for an app like qtVlm and you get a whole array of sensor data (position, time, heading, heel, and barometer) from phone to computer by wifi, as well as a top of the line mobile nav app.
+So we look here at the generic options: USB, Bluetooth (BT), and Wi-Fi.
+These all have options in the $100 range; there are USB GPS for about $30, and some as low as $12, and indeed there are phone apps that will transmit a wireless GPS signal to your computer for $8—or spend $40 for an app like qtVlm and you get a whole array of sensor data (position, time, heading, heel, and barometer) from phone to computer by Wi-Fi, as well as a top of the line mobile nav app.

 Here are examples we know about and have tested, but there are certainly very many other options.
 We do not have any commercial interest in any of these products.
 We have pictures of these shown below.

 [ • Inexpensive USB GPS: Globalsat BU-353S4 about $30.
 This is probably as inexpensive as they get.
 Has about a 6 ft cable, and you just plug it in (and follow set up notes below).
 Might need a USB cable extension.
 They are inexpensive.
-These units must see as much of the horizon as possible... but can look through a glass portlight (industrial velcro!). ] See replacements such as
+These units must see as much of the horizon as possible... but can look through a glass portlight (industrial Velcro!). ] See replacements such as

 These are both very low cost and plenty adequate for training and backup.